Dis a fi mi History Podcast

 Theme Music "Africa" is modern ethnic track with fresh chords, African vocal, orchestra.
 License Creative Commons Attribution license (reuse allowed)

-#history #familyresearch #familyhistory #slavery #colonialhistory # #CaribbeanHistory #Research #genealogy #podcast
+#history #familyresearch #familyhistory #colonialhistory #St. Eustatius #CaribbeanHistory #Research #genealogy #podcast #genealogy

-Welcome to the Dis A Fi Mi History Podcast, where we delve into the rich history and familial ties of Caribbean people, exploring how past traditions shape our present and future.
-In this episode, your host Wendy Aris is joined by Andrea Barrett, a founding member of the Banker Ladies Council and a community activist from Canada.
+Welcome to the Dis A fi mi History podcast, where we delve into the rich history and cultural heritage of Caribbean people, both past and present.
+In this episode, host Wendy Aris is joined by Mark Yokoyama, a passionate advocate for preserving the unique nature and heritage of St. Martin and the Caribbean through his work with the nonprofit organization, Le Fruits de Mer.

 Instagram: https://www.instagram.com/berkshirehalleppingpress/